DokChess/website_de/content/11_risiken/02_aufwand.en.md

 url="11_risks/02_effort"
 +++

-## 11.2 Risk: Effort of Implementation
+## 11.2 Risk: Implementation effort too high

 There is no experience with chess programming.
 Simultaneously, the rules that are to be implemented completely ([→ 1.1 Requirements Overview](/en/01_introduction/01_requirements/)) are extensive and complicated.